 Waterloo Village real estate guide & listings for sale

-The majority of the housing stock of Waterloo Village is made up of townhouses and single detached homes, and the rest of the houses are mainly townhouses.
-This neighbourhood also has quite a good choice of unit sizes - however this area is notable for those looking for three bedroom homes.
-Roughly 80% of the dwellings in the neighbourhood are occupied by homeowners and the remainder are rented.
-About 45% of properties in this area were constructed between 1990 and 2000, while the majority of the remaining buildings were built in the 1980s and the 2000s.
+The predominant housing types in Waterloo Village are single detached homes and townhouses.
+This area is primarily composed of four or more bedroom and three bedroom homes.
+Homeowners occupy roughly 80% of the units in Waterloo Village whereas the rest are rented.
+About 45% of properties in this area were constructed in the 1990s, while the majority of the remaining buildings were constructed in the 1980s and the 2000s.